IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/toolbar.md

 As shown above, it can be configured to provide default components for controlling, column hiding, column pinning, advanced filtering and exporting data from the grid.

-These features can be enabled independently from each other by following a pattern similar to the card component of the Ignite UI for {Platform} suite.
+These features can be enabled independently from each other by following a pattern similar to the card component of the {ProductName} suite.

 Listed below are the main features of the toolbar with example code for each of them.